JanHerca/urantiapedia/output/wikijs/en/help/principles.md

 ## Principle II.
 Multi-collaborative

+> We want this work of gathering content about *The Urantia Book* to be done collaboratively and without risks, as part of a team effort.
+{.is-info}

 There are many websites about *Urantia Book*, we have seen them, and we don't know of a single one that is a Wiki with the capacity to be updated without risk by dozens of users at the same time.

 Pages from Associations and others are actually blogs where if you want to collaborate with secondary works you have to send them to the site administrator.
 There is no agility, there is no collaboration, there are no mechanisms that allow several people to work “at the same time” on the same content safely.